The Ever-Growing Internet of Things for Healthcare

 A more complex category of IoMT solutions is simultaneously being deployed in patient homes.
 It involves specific configurations of Internet of Things healthcare devices, including certain types of wearables like smart sensors.
 Examples of these types of solutions include remote patient monitoring (RPM), personal emergency response systems (PERS), and telehealth systems.

 Telehealth: One profound effect of the recent COVID-19 lockdowns was a surge in remote healthcare.
 Practitioners who had never before considered the concept were quick to find resources for conducting patient visits via telehealth.
 The benefits for patients have been enormous: protecting them from infection, saving time and energy, and providing a convenient way to meet with physicians.
+As an example of modern telehealth solutions, we can name medical second-opinion telemedicine platforms for patients seeking alternative medical conclusions.

 Remote monitoring: Medical sensors and wearable devices make it possible for patients and their healthcare providers to monitor vital statistics like heart rate and blood pressure, keep an eye on blood sugar and insulin levels, calibrate pacemakers, and provide a broad range of other services that once required a trip to the clinic.
 Health monitoring via device will prove to be a game-changer for the elderly and disabled, who traditionally find it difficult to travel to medical appointments.